Custom-Elements/polymer-tools/README.md

 ###nobrowserify

-Name a file like `jquery.nobrowserify.js` to get a non browserified version macro expanded in your *.html.
+Use the attribute `nobrowserify` on scripts to get a non browserified version macro expanded in your *.html.

+###skip-vulcanization

+Use the attribute `skip-vulcanization` on imports to not vulcanize them.